+The 'adaptation alternative' to be implemented through this project under Component 1 builds capacity 'on the ground' at the local level to establish effective approaches and techniques which increase the resilience of vulnerable communities, and of value chains to climate change and climate variability.
 Component 1 is designed to enhance the resilience of key productive sectors on the Dionewar Island.
-The project resources earmarked for this component (230,000 USD) will be used through the revitalization of fish and oyster farming activities, the replenishment of the vegetation, stakeholders' capacity building and product development.
+It builds the capacity of local organizations to support real 'on the ground' impact in order to demonstrate the social and environmental benefits of climate change resilience in a range of local productions systems.
+Activities build on and partner with a number of important existing initiatives to support the 'additionality' of climate change adaptation in key value chains.
+The project resources earmarked for this component (150,000 USD) will be used through the revitalization of fish and oyster farming activities, the replenishment of the vegetation, stakeholders' capacity building and product development.
+Populations will have a good knowledge of the techniques of selection, transport, storage and, transplanting of seedlings but also in the selection of sites for reforestation.
 The introduction of new production, processing and storage techniques will help generate added value for local productions.
-The labelling component is an important element of the sustainability as it enables women to secure regular and significant income well beyond the project life.
+The project also seeks to organize beneficiaries around sustainable farming through local regulation and protection of vulnerable areas as well as improved recovery.
 Ultimately, the activities implemented under component 1 will make it possible to improve the sustainable livelihoods of communities and restore natural capital in the island.
+They will allow higher production in better quality and reduce pressure on resources currently used in collection situations.